seraphgrid/grungegirl/README.md

 This strategy currently works on Ubuntu, Fedora, Arch, and Void Linux.

 You may have to run `. ~/.bashrc` after the installation to be sure that the `grungegirl` command works.
-(I KNOW NOW THAT YOURE NOT SUPPOSED TO DO THIS IM CHANGING IT LOL)

 ## included functions. humble beginnings.